Personal Injury Lawyer Future Medical Bills and Care Compensation

 HOW MUCH WILL FUTURE TREATMENT COST?

-For example, future medical expenses for injections have been computed by multiplying the known cost of a prescribed drug by the number of needed injections over the injured person’s projected life expectancy.
+For example, future medical expenses for injections have been computed by multiplying the cost by the number of needed injections over the injured person’s projected life expectancy.
 Although not advisable, this could be done without the need for a doctor’s testimony.
-Even where there is no testimony precisely calculating the injured person’s future medical expenses, it may be possible (although somewhat risky) for the jury to consider the person’s life expectancy and the costs of his treatment to date.
+Even where there is no testimony precisely calculating the injured person’s future medical expenses, a jury could consider the person’s life expectancy and the costs of his treatment to date.
 They could then multiply this out to arrive at an award of future medical expenses.

 DOCTOR SUPPORT FOR FUTURE TREATMENT

-Sometimes a doctor testifies that if the person injured in the accident still has certain problems in the future, she will be a candidate for surgery.
-If the injured person testifies she is still having those problems, the jury can properly award damages for future surgery.
+Sometimes a doctor testifies that the injured person may be a candidate for future surgery if certain symptoms persist.
+If the injured person testifies she is still having those symptoms, the jury can properly award damages for future surgery.

 ACCIDENT INJURY LAWYERS MN